Fort Mose Historic State Park - St. Augustine, Florida

 Fort Mose Historic State Park

-The clump of trees in the
+The clump of trees in the center of

-the site of Fort Mose, the first
+the photograph is the site of Fort

-is now the United States.
+blacks in what is now the United

 |Boardwalk to Fort Mose